Tomodachi Life: Legacy

 A stage based on Tomodachi Life appears in Super Smash Bros. for Nintendo 3DS and Super Smash Bros.
-Ultimate.

-WarioWare Gold features a Tomodachi Life themed microgame, as a fast-paced minigame.
+Ultimate, featuring remixed music tracks and Miis as background characters.

+Assets from Tomodachi Life are featured in other games.
+In StreetPass Mii Plaza, a puzzle based on the game can be collected in Puzzle Swap.
+In Nintendo Badge Arcade, food from the Tomodachi series is featured as collectible badges.
+WarioWare Gold features a Tomodachi Life–themed microgame, as a fast-paced minigame.
+The microgame is based on picking a foreign object, like a leaf, off a Mii's face.
+The items picked off the Mii's face are similar to the actual items that can be found on a Mii.
+The game's text-to-speech voice is also similar to the one used in Tomodachi Life.

 Miitomo, a social networking mobile app for iOS and Android devices, was released in March 2016.
 The app was created by the same core team who developed Tomodachi Life, and features very similar ideas.
 Miitomo was discontinued on May 9, 2018.

-Miitopia, a role-playing game which similarly uses Miis as in-game characters, was released for the 3DS in Japan in 2016, followed by a worldwide release the next year.
+Miitopia, a role-playing video game which similarly uses Miis as in-game characters, was released for the 3DS in Japan in 2016, followed by a worldwide release the next year.
 In a Nintendo Direct on February 17, 2021, it was announced that an enhanced port of Miitopia was being made for on the Nintendo Switch.
 This port was later released on May 21, 2021.

+Sequel

+On March 27, 2025, Nintendo announced a sequel, titled Tomodachi Life: Living the Dream, via a Nintendo Direct presentation.
+The sequel is scheduled for release on the Nintendo Switch family of hybrid video game consoles in 2026.